gluobe/cloud-native-track-kubernetes/lab-08/README.md

 ## Task 3: Updating an existing configmap

-Configmaps make it possible to change configuration of a application (pod), without needing to completely rebuild a Docker image.
+Configmaps make it possible to change configuration of a application (pod), without needing to completely rebuild a container image.
 Let's try this.

 Issue the following command, and replace the image color to `yellow` and save the  file (you will get a `configmap "container-info-env" edited` message when